 Length365 days, renew at border

-Income floorNone (visa-free); USD 2,000/mo for formal programme
+Income floorNone (visa-free); USD 2,000/mo OR USD 24,000 savings for "Remotely from Georgia"

-Fee~USD 100 to register IE
+Fee~USD 100 to register Individual Entrepreneur

 Hostel/coliving densityMedium (Tbilisi, Batumi)